FlorianBr/3D-Parts/README.md

+# 3D printing stuff

+## Mainsail

+Recently I replaced my Octoprint/Marlin-FW combination with Mainsail/Klipper.
+In the Mainsail folder I collect all the settings, macros etc for my setup.
+But a warning: My good old Anycubic i3 is modified, so a lot of settings may not work on other machines out of the box.
+My mods (incomplete list) are: BL Touch for mesh bed leveling, Trinamic stepper drivers, better fans and lots of small stuff I forgot about.

 # 3D-Parts

 A collection of 3D printed parts I designed.
 The parts are either designed with OpenSCAD (the .scad files) or FreeCAD (the .FCStd files) but I usually also commit the exported STLs.

-# Caddy Buttonholder
+## Caddy Buttonholder

 Bracket for a push button and two 12V sockets, used in my camper

 <img src="Caddy.Buttonholder/tasterhalter.png" width="25%" height="25%">

-# Caddy Switchboard
+## Caddy Switchboard

 Bracket for four carling switches and a LED dimmer.
 Separated in two parts for printing

 <img src="Caddy.Switchboard/Schalterpanel_v3_U.png" width="25%" height="25%">
 <img src="Caddy.Switchboard/Schalterpanel_v3_D.png" width="25%" height="25%">

-# Caddy Gas Sensor Bracket
+## Caddy Gas Sensor Bracket

 Bracket for a 3GAS Gas Sensor to mount on 30x30 profiles.